 You definitely have several full-time assistants, possibly even a bodyguard or driver.
 Managing your wealth is a full time job for someone out there.

-This is where the true ‘generational’ 1% begins in a city like Los Angeles, New York or London, and when you don’t really do anything for yourself anymore.
-Your net worth is probably 50-125 million (with greater liquidity towards the lower end).
+This is where the true ‘generational’ 1% (more like 0.001%) begins in a city like Los Angeles, New York or London, and when you don’t really do anything for yourself anymore.
+Your entire net worth is probably well north of $30-50 million and possibly even $100 million (with much greater liquidity towards the lower end).

 |7||This isn’t Jeffrey Bezos money ($200 billion).
 It isn’t even George Soros ($8.6B), Steven Spielberg ($7.5B) or Kanye ($6B) money.
 It is however roughly equivalent to Ivanka Trump & Jared Kushner, JK Rowling, Lebron James, Tom Cruise, and the Kardashians: A net worth somewhere between $500 million and $1.5 billion with greater liquidity towards the lower end and more property towards the higher. |